-The active ingredient in the fruit's rind, hydroxycitric acid, or HCA, has boosted fat-burning and cut back appetite in studies.
-It appears to block an enzyme called citrate lyase, which your body uses to make fat.
+The active ingredient in the fruit's rind, hydroxycitric acid, or HCA, appears to block an enzyme called citrate lyase, which your body uses to make fat.
 It also raises levels of the brain chemical serotonin, which may make you feel less hungry.

 But actual weight loss results aren't impressive.
 A review published in the Journal of Obesityfound that people who took garcinia cambogia in studies lost about 2 pounds more than people who didn't take it.
 The reviewers couldn't say for sure that the weight loss was because of the supplement.
 It could have been from the lower-calorie diet and exercise programs the people in the studies typically followed.
 Better studies are needed to find out if HCA really helps people lose a lot of weight and keep it off.

 Type 2 Diabetes and High Cholesterol

 Some research has found that garcinia cambogia can also improve cholesterol levels, lowering triglycerides and LDL (the "bad" cholesterol) and raising HDL (the "good" cholesterol).
 But you shouldn't use it if you're already on a prescription for your cholesterol.

 Possible Side Effects

 When you take garcinia cambogia, you might get:

 In 2009, the Food and Drug Administration considers it unsafe.
 In 2017, the FDA warned everyone to stop using a weight-loss product that contained garcinia cambogia because some people taking it got serious liver problems.
 The product had other ingredients, too, so it's not clear that garcinia cambogia was to blame.
 While some research suggests the supplement is safe for your liver, other research says no.

 In addition, garcinia cambogia may interact badly with: